fieldtrip/website/development/git.md

 ## Development workflow

-We use git and github.com (see below) in combination with a [Forking Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows#forking-workflow) for our development.
+We use git (the software) and github.com (the website, see below) in combination with a [Forking Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows#forking-workflow) for our code development.
 We complement this with code reviews by the core team and quality control using running a set of test scripts.
 The general procedure is as follow

 1. The contributor/developer makes the suggested changes in a branch, pushes that branch to his/her own fork (on github) and submits a pull request.
 2. The core team reviews the code in the pull request.
 The suggested change should make sense, fit in the larger strategy, should be consistent with other code, and should be documented.